hudsonmiears/hudsonmiears.github.io/portfolio.md

 ### Game Jam Games

-Game jams are great, and I've had a lot of fun participating in Ludum Dare, Global Game Jam, and others through my development journey.<figure></figure>
+Game jams are great, and I've had a lot of fun participating in Ludum Dare, Global Game Jam, and others through my development journey.

+<iframe src="https://itch.io/embed/778731" width="552" height="167" frameborder="0"><a href="https://thrasher08.itch.io/king-fisher">King Fisher by Thrasher08, fricochet, autumnpioneer, Hudson Miears, katieemmaw</a></iframe>

 Above is our entry to the Wholesome Game Jam, a 48 hour jam in October 2020.
 I worked as the main programmer on the team and I was quite proud of the fishing mechanics.